maevsi/maevsi/SECURITY.md

 ## 3. Handling of Reports

-Upon receiving a security report, the maevsi team will follow these steps:
+Upon receiving a security report, the vibetype team will follow these steps:

 ### 3.1 Acknowledgment